ETFs 101

 How does KLIP's NAV change over time?

-NAV increases from income earned are offset by distributions paid out to shareholders on KLIP's ex-date.
+NAV increases from option income earned are offset by distributions paid out to shareholders on KLIP's ex-date.
 Investors should expect an NAV decrease on KLIP's ex-date, equivalent to the distribution being paid out.

 KLIP holds underlying shares of KWEB.
 If KWEB declines in value over a period of time, the price decline will reduce the NAV of KLIP.
 Such decreases are not NAV erosion from the distribution.